Leprechas/Leprechas/README.md

 ## 📚 About Me

-Hi everyone, I am a multidisciplinary student (Biology, Physics, Chemistry, Mathematics, and Computer Science) with an academic background as a Bachelor in Science and Technology from Ilum School of Science (2022–2025), and currently a Master's student in Biometrics (Biostatistics) at UNESP – Botucatu (2026–present).
+Hi everyone, I am a multidisciplinary student (Biology, Physics, Chemistry, Mathematics, and Computer Science) with an academic background as a Bachelor in Science and Technology from Ilum School of Science (2022–2025), and currently a Master's student in Biometrics at UNESP – Botucatu (2026–present).

 As for programming, well, I make a few Python projects that sometimes work, and most of the time I have no idea why hahaha.